-The GRSTM Glass Balustrade Guard System for Monolithic Tempered Glass Applications, described in Sections 2.0 through 7.0 of the evaluation report ESR-3269, complies with CBC Chapters 10 and 24, provided the design and installation are in accordance with the 2015 International Building Code® (IBC) provisions noted in the evaluation report and the additional requirements of CBC Chapters 10, 16 and 24, as applicable.
+The GRSTM Glass Balustrade Guard System for Monolithic Tempered Glass Applications, described in Sections 2.0 through 7.0 of the evaluation report ESR-3269, complies with CBC Chapters 10 and 24, provided the design and installation are in accordance with the 2021 and 2018 International Building Code® (IBC) provisions, respectively, noted in the evaluation report and the additional requirements of CBC Chapters 10, 16 and 24, as applicable.

-2.1.1 OSHPD:

-The applicable OSHPD Sections of the CBC are beyond the scope of this supplement.
+2.1.1 OSHPD: The applicable OSHPD Sections and Chapters of the CBC are beyond the scope of this supplement.

-2.1.2 DSA:

-The applicable DSA Sections of the CBC are beyond the scope of this supplement.
+2.1.2 DSA: The applicable DSA Sections and Chapters of the CBC are beyond the scope of this supplement.